RobTillaart/MTP40C/README.md

 - **float getAirPressure()** returns the air pressure from the device.
 Returns **MTP40_INVALID_AIR_PRESSURE** (0) in case request fails.
+THIS FUNCTION IS UNDER INVESTIGATION IF IT RETURNS THE ACTUAL AIRPRESSURE OR THE REFERENCE PRESSURE SET (last is assumed)
 - **bool setAirPressureReference(float apr)** to calibrate the air pressure one can calibrate the sensor with an external device.
 Value should between 700.0 and 1100.0.